 The Growler Garage & Tap House: They’ve got 54 taps of beer, wine, cider, kombucha and more in historic downtown Albany.

 Rogue Hop Farm: Located 25 minutes north of Albany on a century-old hop farm is Chatoe Rogue, the local branch of Oregon’s famed Rogue Brewery.
-The farms grows hops, barley, honey and more, and they turn it all into award-winning beers and spirits.
+The farm grows hops, barley, honey and more, and they turn it all into award-winning beers and spirits.
 The Chatoe Rogue farm features a tasting room with both indoor and outdoor seating, live music in the summer, and a quirky bed and breakfast in an old farmhouse on site.

 Vagabond Brewing Outpost: The Vagabond Brewing Outpost has 30 taps for beer and cider, as well as four taps for kombucha.
 They are getting rave reviews from customers near and far.